opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

   The following are the metrics collected for this test:

-   - Forwarding rate of the DUT.
+   - Forwarding rate of the DUT in FPS or Mbps.
+   - CPU and memory utilization may also be collected as part of this test, to determine the vSwitch's performance footprint on the system.

   **Deployment scenario**: